-The Verallia Group's consolidated financial statements for the period ended 31 December 2022 have been prepared in accordance with international accounting standards (IFRS) as published by the IASB (International Accounting Standards Board) and adopted in the European Union in compliance with European Regulation No. 1606/2002 of 19 July 2002.
-They were approved by the Board of Directors on 15 February 2023.
+The Verallia Group's consolidated financial statements for the period ended 31 December 2023 were prepared in accordance with international accounting standards (IFRS) as published by the IASB (International Accounting Standards Board) and adopted in the European Union in compliance with European Regulation n°1606/2002 of 19 July 2002.
+They were approved by the Board of Directors on 14 February 2024.